 - Short-term memory problem

-- Emotional and physical dependency on use
+- Emotional and physical dependency

 - Distorted perception

-- Difficulty and detached problem solving skills
+- Difficulty and detached problem-solving skills

 - Lack of movement coordination